 - 1 tsp paprika

-- 7 sprigs of thyme leaves (stripped from stem)
+- 7 sprigs thyme (leaves removed from the stems) (stripped from stem)

 - 1/4 cup heavy cream

 - 3 cups of water